Exterior view of St Pancras in London

 But arguably the most recognisable and impressive feature of the station is the brick building at the front which faces Euston Road.

-Although it's known primarily as a red brick building, it is actually polychromatic and uses a number of different building materials throughout, including creamy limestone and granite.
+Although it's known primarily as a red-brick building, it’s polychromatic and uses a number of different building materials throughout - including creamy limestone and granite.

 The station itself was completed and opened to the public in 1868.